Women’s History Month: Suffrage, Bra Burning, SlutWalks And Empowerment

 During Women’s History Month, it’s essential to see how women have taken control of their own lives and destinies throughout history.
 From Suffrage to SlutWalks, women have been taking to the streets to protest and march against injustice and oppression.

 It’s not easy to change the world.
 Yet, women have been choosing empowerment over complacency for years.
-Here’re a few events to remember during Women’s History Month that highlight the power of women:
+Here are a few events to remember during Women’s History Month that highlight the power of women:

 1913: The Suffrage Movement